Pumpkin Cookies With Cream Cheese Frosting

 Instructions

-• Melt the butter.
-Melt the butter in a saucepan or in the microwave.
+• Melt the butter in a saucepan or the microwave.
 Then let it cool.

-• Combine the dry ingredient.
-Combine the dry ingredients including the all-purpose flour, spices, salt, and baking soda. whisk together and then set aside.
+• Combine the dry ingredients, including the all-purpose flour, spices, salt, and baking soda. whisk together and then set aside.

-• Combine the sugar and butter.
-In a medium bowl combine the sugars and the cooled butter.
+• Combine the sugars and the cooled butter in a medium bowl.
 Whisk together.

-• Add in pumpkin.
-Add in the pumpkin and the vanilla extract.
+• Add in the strained pumpkin and the vanilla extract.
+Whisk to combine.

-• Dry ingredients.
-Add in the dry ingredients and mix until combined.
+• Add in the dry ingredients and mix until combined.

-• Scoop cookies.
-Use a cookie scoop to form balls of cookie dough.
+• Use a #20 cookie scoop to form balls of cookie dough.

 Cream Cheese Frosting

-• Combine the butter and cream cheese.
+• Combine the butter, cream cheese, and salt.
 Use a hand mixer to mix until smooth.

 • Add the powdered sugar a little bit at a time.

-• The more sure you add in the more stiff the icing will be.
-You will want a spreadable consistency but not to soft.
+• The more sugar you add, the more stiff the icing will be.
+You want a spreadable consistency but not too soft.

 Laura’s Tips + Notes